Was it an advantage to be an Israelite?

 “For if the first fruit is holy, the lump is also holy; and if the root is holy, so are the branches.
 And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
 But if you do boast, remember that you do not support the root, but the root supports you” (Romans 11:11-18 NKJV).

 The above-highlighted Scripture appears to imply that Gentiles, not bound by the Old Covenant, might have an advantage over Israel.
 They are spared the intricacies of adhering to the Law and are embraced as God’s children.
 This is notwithstanding their conditions of sinfulness outside the confines of the Jewish traditions.
 Yet, before addressing the notion of perceived favouritism, it’s vital to acknowledge that God regards all humans equally.
 No individual is deemed superior or inferior to another.
-Those who achieve the distinction of being among the first fruits bear the duty of aiding those who are not yet saved.
+Those who achieve the distinction of being among the first fruits bear the duty of aiding those not yet saved.

 But now Christ has risen from the dead and has become the first fruits of those who have fallen asleep.
 For since by man came death, by Man also came the resurrection of the dead.
 For as in Adam all die, even so in Christ, all shall be made alive.
 But each one in his own order: Christ the first fruits, afterwards those who are Christ’s at His coming.
 Then comes the end, when He delivers the kingdom to God the Father when He puts an end to all rule and all authority and power.
 For He must reign till He has put all enemies under His feet.
 The last enemy that will be destroyed is death.
 For “He has put all things under His feet.”
 But when He says “all things are put under Him,” it is evident that He who put all things under Him is excepted.
 Now when all things are made subject to Him, then the Son Himself will also be subject to Him who put all things under Him, that God may be all in all” (1 Corinthians 15:20-18 NKJV).